nogicoder/farcry/README.md

 # Waypoint 36: Calculate the Number of Kills (2)

-Transform the SQL query of the previous waypoint to return the exact same result, but without using the filter clause, but just [the aggregate function `COUNT`](https://www.sqlite.org/lang_aggfunc.html).
+Modify the SQL query of the previous waypoint to return the exact same result ... without using the filter clause!
+Only [the aggregate function `COUNT`](https://www.sqlite.org/lang_aggfunc.html).

 For example: